jatin7/dse_app_energy_iot_py/README.md

 For example:
 `python filegen.py 1000`

-To simulate pushes of data using REST url's run:
+To simulate pushes of data using REST URL's run:
 `python generaterest.py <number of devices>`

 For example: